Chapter 14. Properties

 NameDefaultDescription

-hsqldb.result_max_memory_rows0storage of temporary results and tables in memory or on disk
+hsqldb.result_max_memory_rows0storage of results and temporary tables in memory or on disk

-This property can be set to specify how many rows of each results or temporary table are stored in memory before the table is written to disk.
+This property can be set to specify how many rows of each result set or temporary table are stored in memory before the table is written to disk.
 The default is zero and means data is always stored in memory.
 If this setting is used, it should be set above 1000.

 SET DATABASE DEFAULT RESULT MEMORY ROWS <numeric value>